huff-language/huff-docs/src/tutorial/the-basics/README.md

 #define function addTwo(uint256, uint256) view returns(uint256)
 ```

-Go ahead and paste the above example at the top of `addTwo.Huff`.
+Go ahead and paste the above example at the top of `addTwo.huff`.
 This declares a function that takes two `uint256` inputs and returns a single `uint256`.

 ### The Main Macro
 The next thing we are going to create is the `MAIN macro`.
 This serves a single entry point for Huff contracts.
 All calls a contract (regardless of what function they are calling) will start from `MAIN`!
 In this example we will define a `MAIN` function that will read two `uint256`'s from calldata and return their result.